maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 ![image](https://maelfabien.github.io/assets/images/expl5_11.png)

 In both cases, the popularity of the artist as defined by Spotify's API is really high.
+We however notice that the distribution of the popularity of the artist of hit songs is slightly shifted to the right.
+On the other hand, several songs that did not become a hit were released by artists with a popularity of less than 70.
+A really high popularity might be a key feature.

 Finally, let's explore the effect of duration on the hit songs:

 ```python
 plt.figure(figsize=(12,8))